i-am-kalai/optimize-assignment/README.md

 ## Submission

-Please submit a GitHub repo or ZIP file with:
+Please submit:

-- Your updated working code (npm install; npm run build; npm start)
+- a GitHub repo with your updated working code
 - An accompanying PDF file or readme explaining all the changes you did in Where/What/Why format

-**[Bonus]** Deploy the site to a free platform (e.g., Netlify, Vercel, Render) and share the live link.
+- Deploy the site to a free platform (e.g., Netlify, Vercel, Render) and share the live link.

 ## Example of Changes Documentation